eleisian/reaction-gif/README.md

 # Reaction GIF Lab

-First proof of concept for the app: upload an image or GIF, generate a short image-to-video reaction clip with fal's `fal-ai/ltx-video/image-to-video`, isolate the subject, and composite the result into a looping GIF.
+First proof of concept for the app: upload an image or GIF, generate a short image-to-video reaction clip with fal's different image to video or video to video generation models, isolate the subject, and composite the result into a looping GIF.

 ## Example